LLNL/Silo/docs/Chapter2-Section6.md

 `name` | Object name.

 #### Returned value:
 DBInqVarExists returns non-zero if the object exists in the file.
 Zero otherwise.

 #### Description:

-The DBInqVarExists function is used to check for existence of an object in the given file.
+The `DBInqVarExists` function is used to check for existence of an object in the given file.

-If an object was written to a file, but the file has yet to be DBClose’d, the results of this function querying that variable are undefined.
+If an object was written to a file, but the file has yet to be DBClose'd, the results of this function querying that variable are undefined.

 ### `DBInqVarType()` - Return the type of the given object